|Movie Title/Year and Brief Scene Description|

 Canadian writer/director David Cronenberg's unconventional, low-budget horror vampire film (his second commercial feature film, and similar to his first body-horror film, Shivers (1975)) starred ex-porn film star Marilyn Chambers.

-In the film's creepiest scene, she found another nourishing victim (Miguel Fernandes) in the Eve adult porn theatre (showing Party Swapers and Models For Pleasure) - whom she allowed to sit next to her.
-The soundtrack of the film corresponded to the seductive wishes of the naive male patron.
+In the film's creepiest scene set in a red-light district, she found another nourishing victim, credited as Man in Cinema (Miguel Fernandes) in the Eve adult porn theatre (showing Party Swapers and Models For Pleasure) - whom she allowed to sit next to her.
+The soundtrack of the film corresponded to the seductive wishes of the naive male patron who began fondling her.
 His closeness aroused her, and her needle-like stinger emerged from her armpit.
 She left the theatre alone after fulfilling her insatiable, mosquito-like appetite for human blood.
 The dead man had a bloody entrance wound on his right palm.

 The spectacular, cliff-hanger, breathlessly-paced, non-stop action/adventure film of the early 1980s was this immensely successful summer box-office hit.
 The scary scene in the fiery finale when the Ark of the Covenant was opened was reminiscent of the opening of the Great Whatsit box in the climax of Kiss Me, Deadly (1955).
 Retribution from the horrors of hell (God's vengeance) was released upon the rival, religious artifact-obsessed French archaeologist and his Third Reich Nazi cohorts.